claudia-viaro/optimal_stopping-switching/README.md

 3) the repository contains a version of the least square policy iteration algorithm used to approximate the continuation value (rather than the stopping time), [Lagoudakis](https://www2.cs.duke.edu/research/AI/LSPI/nips01.pdf)

-4) links to summary [slides](https://www.overleaf.com/read/wzbgsfncsrgs) and [report](https://www.overleaf.com/project/627d0a7d14dde7bb79b7c757)
+4) links to summary [slides](https://www.overleaf.com/read/wzbgsfncsrgs) and [report](https://www.overleaf.com/project/627d0a7d14dde7bb79b7c757) (the overleaf link tends to be more updated compared to the pdf files inlcuded here, in case the pdf files here to be considered are the latest ones).

 A couple of doubts:
 1. discounting
 2. value of Y in the recursion formula (switching)
-3. switching algorithm using the second version returns decreasing prices for increasing spot prices, even though the functions used are the same as those used in the first version.
+3. switching algorithm with both regimes at the end returns the same value at each time step $n$, this is clearly a mistake.

 ### Optimal switching